From taking the test to different driving rules, here is a guide to your driver’s license. Let’s get you started!

 Whether or not you decide to purchase a car, a license can be a useful tool.
 There’s a time you may need to drive in a foreign country, and being without a license can be a limitation.
 But even if you aren’t planning an overseas trip in the near future, having a driver’s license can give you more transportation options at home.

 There are several requirements for getting a driver’s license, and they vary from state to state.
 While the age limits might vary from state to state, they all require both a written and road test.
 In the Commonwealth of Virginia, for example, you must take a written test, a vision test, show government-issued I.D., pay a license fee, and complete a driving course before being issued a license.

 For the written test, pick up a driver’s handbook at your local DMV and read through it.
 You’ll want to make sure you’ve reviewed it before taking the test and be alert for possible trick questions!
 If you don’t pass the first test, you’ll have to wait a few days before trying again.

 After the written test, you’ll have a learner’s permit for a few months to years, depending on your state requirements where you can only drive with a licensed adult.
-During this time, you will need to pass a road test run by a certified driving school or instructor in order to obtain your license when the times comes.
+During this time, you will need to pass a road test run by a certifieddriving school or instructor in order to obtain your license when the time comes.

 Most states require those who are old enough to get a learner’s permit for several months to a year before they’re allowed behind the wheel.
 New teenage drivers might also have restrictions on how many passengers they’re allowed to transport.
 They might also have curfew restrictions.